elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 ## Starting the OpenVPN Tunnel

-Now that everything is in place, let&#8217;s start the tunnel:
+Now that everything is in place, let's start the tunnel:

     $ cd vpn
     $ sudo openvpn client1.conf